anubra266/choc-autocomplete/example/API.md

 - highlightFirstOption &mdash; boolean - if first option should be highlighted by default -- false
 - focusInputOnSelect &mdash; boolean - if Input should be focused after Select -- true
 - onSelectOption &mdash; - Will be called every time suggestion is selected via mouse or keyboard. (optionValue, selectMethod:'click'|'keyboard')=>void
+- onOptionHighlight &mdash; Will be called every time the highlighted option changes. (optionValue)=>void

 ## AutoCompleteInput